Pokémon 4Ever: Reception

 Pokémon 4Ever received generally negative reviews from television critics.
 Some critics called it "predictable" and "disappointing", while others stated that "the viewers won't be disappointed".
-The film received a 14% rating on Rotten Tomatoes, with 32 of a total 37 reviews being determined as negative, the lowest of the Pokémon film series (original), with the consensus reading, "Only for diehard Pokemon fans".
-It received a rating of 25 out of 100 (signifying "generally negative reviews") on Metacritic from 16 reviews.
+The film received a 16% rating on Rotten Tomatoes, based on 38 reviews, the lowest of the Pokémon film series (original), with the consensus reading, "Only for diehard Pokemon fans".
+It received a rating of 25 out of 100 (signifying "generally unfavorable" reviews) on Metacritic from 16 reviews.
 In a review of the film, Dann Gire of the Daily Herald said that "nothing feels more desperate than a movie that tries to extort emotions from young viewers.
 That happens in the animated Pokémon 4Ever, in which colorful characters stand around crying over the shriveling corpse of a magical creature called Celebi.
 The movie has emotional warmth of tin foil, mainly because it never establishes connections among the characters, or between the characters and viewers".

 Tenley Woodman of the Boston Herald said that "Fans 4Ever would be a more appropriate title for the film because Pokémon enthusiasts likely will be the only ones satisfied by the fourth big-screen installment of this Japanimation craze".
 He added that "the story line is solid, with Pokémon's proxy-fighter premise pieced together for first-time viewers.
 However, the film lacks the spark needed to make it a must-see flick".
 Robert Koehler of Variety said that the "script by Hideki Sonoda is thin in terms of levels of action and adventure, and suffers from last minute padding with one ostensible ending following another.
 A clever notion to pop up in the larger Pokémon epic, however, is the suggestion that The Professor (the Pokémon trainers' long-term, reliable guide to all things Pokémon) is actually Sam, now grown up in the present".
 He then added: "Yank voices – holdovers all from the past films – remain as irritating and overly emphatic as ever".
 Tasha Robinson of The A.V.
 Club criticized the movie's pacing stating that "In the concrete, though, it's deadly dull.
 There's no point to prolonging the inevitable, except to pad the movie out to its barely feature-length run time".
 Lawrence Van Gelder of The New York Times stated that when "it comes to entertainment, children deserve better".